-Real Cost of E-commerce Store in WooCommerce and Shopify
+The Real Cost of E-commerce Store with WooCommerce and Shopify

 WooCommerce and Shopify are among the most popular platforms for building an online store available on the market.
 Both make it possible to quickly set up an account, build an online store and manage it effectively.
 What’s more, WooCommerce and Shopify provide these services for a fair price which is especially convenient for new and small e-commerce stores.